Cheltenham Festival: RaceiQ's essential clues for day one

 Mighty Park’s winning margin has prompted Willie Mullins to suggest “we’re in Faugheen territory” but that Fairyhouse contest, run in a time 28sec slower than standard, told us little about his championship credentials.

-His Top Speed was a modest 31.53mph; he didn’t attack any hurdler higher than 29.99mph (every other featured horse in this race has approached a hurdle faster than 32 mph) and the fastest furlong he clocked was 14.64sec.
+His Top Speed was a modest 31.53mph; he didn’t attack any hurdler quicker than 29.99mph (every other featured horse in this race has approached a hurdle faster than 32 mph) and the fastest furlong he clocked was 14.64sec.
 In addition, he got a Jump Index score of only 6.8, with his jumps at the fourth and fifth flights warranting scores of only 6.2 and 6.1.

 When Kopek Des Bordes won the Supreme last year, admittedly on better ground, he clocked 36.43mph and dipped under 13sec when completing the 12th furlong (ten of his furlongs were quicker than 14.64sec).
 He did not approach any hurdle slower than 30.69mph, hitting more than 35mph two out, and none of his jumps up until the final flight got less than a Jump Index score of 7.